 Cockroaches are commonplace in the arid climate of the American Southwest.
 They are also attracted to food that has not been stored properly.
-Cockroaches can build up a resistance to chemical treatments, and fumigation costs remain high; luckily, diatomaceous earth is an organic, low cost, cockroach control that is safe to use around your children and pets.
+Cockroaches can build up a resistance to chemical treatments, and fumigation costs remain high; luckily, diatomaceous earth is an organic, low cost, cockroach control that is natural and chemical-free.
 Not only will it rid your home of cockroaches, but it will continue to work long after chemical solutions wear off, and cockroaches won't build up a resistance to the effects of diatomaceous earth.

 Read the following steps to apply diatomaceous earth to your home: